-(b) Each holder of a Company Option shall receive from Parent, in respect and in consideration of each Company Option so cancelled, as soon as practicable following the Effective Time (but in any event not later than five Business Days), an amount (subject to any applicable withholding tax) equal to the product of (i) the excess, if any, of (A) the Per Common Share Amount over (B) the exercise price per share of Common Stock subject to such Company Option, multiplied by (ii) the total number of shares of Common Stock subject to such Company Option (whether or not then vested or exercisable), without any interest thereon (the "Option Consideration").
-In the event that the exercise price of any Company Option shall be cancelled and have no further force or effect without the payment of any amount by the Company.

-(c) As soon as practicable following the execution of this Agreement, the Company shall mail to each person who is a holder of Company Options a letter, approved by Parent prior to such mailing (which approval shall not be unreasonably withheld or delayed by Parent) describing the treatment of and payment for such Company Options pursuant to this Section 2.12 and providing instructions for use in obtaining payment for such Company Options.
-Parent shall at all times from and after the Effective Time maintain sufficient liquid funds to satisfy its obligations to holders of Company Options pursuant to this Section 2.12.

-(d) The Company shall take such action as shall be required to cause the Company's employee stock purchase plan and all rights thereunder to terminate at or prior to the Effective Time.

-2.13 LTIP IMPLEMENTATION.
+- (b) Each holder of a Company Option shall receive from Parent, in respect and in consideration of each Company Option so cancelled, as soon as practicable following the Effective Time (but in any event not later than five Business Days), an amount (subject to any applicable withholding tax) equal to the product of (i) the excess, if any, of (A) the Per Common Share Amount over (B) the exercise price per share of Common Stock subject to such Company Option, multiplied by (ii) the total number of shares of Common Stock subject to such Company Option (whether or not then vested or exercisable), without any interest thereon (the "Option Consideration").
+In the event that the exercise price of any Company Option is equal to or greater than the Per Common Share Amount, such Company Option shall be cancelled and have no further force or effect without the payment of any amount by the Company. - (c) As soon as practicable following the execution of this Agreement, the Company shall mail to each person who is a holder of Company Options a letter, approved by Parent prior to such mailing (which approval shall not be unreasonably withheld or delayed by Parent) describing the treatment of and payment for such Company Options pursuant to this Section 2.12 and providing instructions for use in obtaining payment for such Company Options.
+Parent shall at all times from and after the Effective Time maintain sufficient liquid funds to satisfy its obligations to holders of Company Options pursuant to this Section 2.12. - (d) The Company shall take such action as shall be required to cause the Company's employee stock purchase plan and all rights thereunder to terminate at or prior to the Effective Time. - 2.13 LTIP IMPLEMENTATION.
 In accordance with the terms of the Company's LTIP Plan, all Share Rights Awards under the LTIP Plan shall become fully vested and payable immediately prior to the Effective Time.
-Except as provided below, the shares of Common Stock payable to LTIP Plan participants upon vesting shall be treated in the same manner as all other shares of Common Stock outstanding as of the Effective Time under this Section 2.
-Notwithstanding the foregoing, to the extent an LTIP Plan participant has elected to defer payment of a Share Rights Award under the Company's Non-Qualified Deferred Compensation Plan, no Common Stock shall be issued to the participant upon vesting of the Share Rights Award, but the participant's account in the Non-Qualified Deferred Compensation Plan shall be credited with the cash value of the Common Stock otherwise payable pursuant to such Share Rights Award.
+Except as provided below, the shares of Common Stock payable to LTIP Plan participants upon vesting shall be paid to such participants immediately prior to the Effective Time and shall be treated in the same manner as all other shares of Common Stock outstanding as of the Effective Time under this Section 2.
+Notwithstanding the foregoing, to the extent an LTIP Plan participant has elected to defer payment of a Share Rights Award under the Company's Non-Qualified Deferred Compensation Plan, no Common Stock shall be issued to the participant upon vesting of the Share Rights Award, but the participant's account in the Non-Qualified Deferred Compensation Plan shall be credited with the cash value of the Common Stock otherwise payable pursuant to such Share Rights Award. - 2.14 APPRAISAL RIGHTS.
+Notwithstanding anything in this Agreement to the contrary, Shares that are issued and outstanding immediately prior to the Effective Time and that are held by a holder who has not voted in favor of the Merger or consented thereto in writing and who shall have properly demanded and perfected appraisal rights under Section 262 of the DGCL (the "Dissenting")